captain-haddock17/Advent_of_Code_2021/puzzle_07/README.md

 # Design

 ## Library
-* use of a [generic function](http://www.ada-auth.org/standards/12rm/html/RM-12-1.html) definition to implement as an (almost) standard library.
+* use of a [generic function](http://www.ada-auth.org/standards/12rm/html/RM-12-1.html) definition to implement as an (almost) regular library.

 ## Algorithms